bohrplanet/Douya_Coin_NFT/README.md

 4. Sell/Cancel NFT: set sale price, then press Sale button, you can also cancel the sale.
 5. Dig the grass, earn Douya Coin: you can use NFT to dig, earn Douya Coin, 1 time every 24 hours.
 6. Buy NFT at NFT market.
-7. Staking your Douya Coin.
+7. Staking your Douya Coin, reward Douya coin when staking.